Adejumok/Covid_19-Analysis-in-R/README.md

 1. Loading the data into R.
 2. Cleaning the data by removing missing values and selecting the columns of interest.
-3. Analyzing the trends in the number of cases and deaths globally and in specific countries.
+3. Analyzing the trends in the number of cases and rate of new cases.
 4. Creating visualizations to represent the trends and patterns in the data.

 ## How to Run the Analysis